dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-an-activex-control-in-wpf.md

   - "ActiveX controls [WPF interoperability]"
   - "hosting ActiveX controls [WPF]" ms.assetid: 1931d292-0dd1-434f-963c-dcda7638d75a
+description: Learn how to host the Microsoft Windows Media Player as a control on a Windows Presentation Foundation page.
 ---
 # Walkthrough: Hosting an ActiveX Control in WPF
 To enable improved interaction with browsers, you can use Microsoft ActiveX controls in your WPF-based application.
 This walkthrough demonstrates how you can host the Microsoft Windows Media Player as a control on a WPF page.